-(2) This By-law applies to all land which falls within the municipal area under uMhlathuze Municipality and binds every owner and their successors-in-title and every user of land, including the state, any organ of state or the Municipality, to the extent applicable.

-(3) When considering an apparent conflict between this By-law and another law, a court of law must prefer any reasonable interpretation that avoids a conflict over any alternative interpretation that results in a conflict.

-(4) In the event of a conflict between SPLUMA and its Regulations, any provincial legislation dealing with spatial planning and land use management and any regulations issued in terms thereof and the provision of this By-law, the provisions of this By-law shall prevail to the extent that the provisions of this By-law give effect to "municipal planning" as an exclusive executive local government competence as contemplated in Part B of Schedule 4 of the Constitution.

-(5) No person may use or develop land unless the use or land development is permitted in terms of the Municipality's adopted land use scheme or approval granted in terms of this By-law.
+- 2. (1) This By-law applies to all land which falls within the municipal area under uMhlathuze Municipality and binds all persons, the Municipality and organs of state, to the extent applicable. - (2) When considering an apparent conflict between this By-law and another law, a court of law must prefer any reasonable interpretation that avoids a conflict over any alternative interpretation that results in a conflict. - (3) In the event of a conflict between SPLUMA and its Regulations, any provincial legislation dealing with spatial planning and land use management and any regulations issued in terms thereof and the provision of this By-law, the provisions of this By-law shall prevail to the extent that the provisions of this By-law give effect to "municipal planning" as an exclusive executive local government competence as contemplated in Part B of Schedule 4 of the Constitution. - (4) No person may use or develop land unless the use or land development is permitted in terms of the Municipality's adopted land use scheme or approval granted in terms of this By-law.